uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 For Making a Suggestion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Explain the suggestion and include additional details to help maintainers understand the changes:
+Explain the suggestion and include additional details to help maintainers understand the suggestion:

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Clearly and concisely describe the suggestion** and provide screenshots if required.